 In March of 1949, Atkinson was elected president of the Arizona Chapter of the American Institute of Architects.
 Other major projects during this period included the Medical Square, located on the southwest corner of Tucson Boulevard and East Elm Street.
-Commissioned by the Medent Building corporation under the direction of Dr. Benson Bloom, the complex was conceived to accommodate 75-100 doctors and dentists, occupying two city blocks, and was touted at the time by Bloom in the February 22, 1949 Arizona Daily Star as the "most extensive development of its type in the United States."

-In February 1952, in the Tucson Art Center "Architects Show", Atkinson exhibited with other significant Tucson designers including: Arthur T. Brown, William H. Carr, Frederick A. Eastman; Jaastad and Knipe, Joesler, Gordon Maas Luepke, James MacMillan, Place and Place, Scholer, Sakellar and Fuller, Starkweather and Morse; landscape architects: James Hostetter, Harlow and Greene; builders and suppliers: Nanini Construction Company, Pioneer Paints and
+In February 1952, in the Tucson Art Center "Architects Show", Atkinson exhibited with other significant Tucson designers including: Arthur T. Brown, William H. Carr, Frederick A. Eastman; Jaastad and Knipe, Joesler, Gordon Maas Luepke, James MacMillan, Place and Place, Scholer, Sakellar and Fuller, Starkweather and Morse and others.
+In 1959, Atkinson participated in the "Tucson Crafts in Use" show under the Tucson Fine Arts Association presenting a display titled "The Executive's Office."